vmykhalchuk/RetroProgrammer/README.md

+Ever wondered what happens when my DIY MCU based device after a years of fruitfull work, something bad happens to MCU?
+Or this device gets into hands of other DIY electricians for repairing?
+How then shell you find the binary of firmware used in this particular device?
+Is it located on my hard-drive, or on some of backup CDs, or ... baby elephant know where?
+What if I have many devices or single device with many MCUs, each requiring own firmware?
+Now I have to find required binaries, find proper software to upload it over my Programmer, make sure MCU model is same, and proper version of firmware is selected.

+Well, if this ever bothered you - then Retro Programmer is right for you!

-# RetroProgrammer
+## RetroProgrammer
-Board for Arduino Nano to convert Arduino into handheld programmer (SD card support, Auto Target detection)
+Board for Arduino Nano to convert Arduino into handheld programmer (SD card support, Target IDentification, no PC required, easy to repeat, cheap)

-# Idea behind
+### Idea behind
 Short: You want your DIY project to be repairable by any electrician, without skills in MCUs?

 Long story: